Psychonauts 2 interview — Double Fine nears the finish line

 It’s been a long wait, but Psychonauts 2 is nearing its August 25 release.
 This 3D platformer will have players exploring minds and an organization of professional psychics on Xbox Series X/S, PlayStation 4, Xbox One, and PC.

 The original Psychonauts launched back in 2005.
 A lot has changed since then.
 3D platformers went out of style … and then saw a comeback.
-Psyhonauts developer Double Fine went from indie darling to becoming a part of Microsoft.
+Psychonauts developer Double Fine went from indie darling to becoming a part of Microsoft.

 GamesBeat talked with Psychonauts 2 senior systems designer Lauren Scott and lead environment artist Geoff Soulis about the game’s development, how it hopes to attract new players, and what surprises old fans can look forward to.